Hie-jinja Shrine 日枝神社

 How to Get There

-You can reach the shrine easily by train or taxi.
+You can reach the shrine easily by subway or taxi.

-The shrine is centrally located and is accessible from a number of stations.
-It's a three-minute walk from Tameiki-Sanno Station on the Tokyo Metro Namboku Line and Ginza Line.
+The shrine is located in the city center and is accessible from a number of stations.
+It's a three-minute walk from Tameike-Sanno Station on the Tokyo Metro Namboku Line and Ginza Line.

 Rich with history